 Causeway Bay.
 No.2, Hong Kong 2013, photograph by William Furniss

-His work, ‘Lethal Serpent’ is a great example of this ideology and he explains that the project was born from a desire to actually make neon signs.
-It evolved into a way to catalogue the written language of the city, a way to investigate a theme that may initially have seemed clichéd but became more complex and manifold with deeper investigation, “digging into it a bit more.”
-Neon signs are a landmark, a means of orienting oneself in the city and navigating life in a dense urban landscape.
+His work, ‘Lethal Serpents' is a great example of this ideology, and he explains that the project was born from a desire to actually make neon signs.
+It evolved into a way to catalogue the written language of the city, a way to investigate a theme that may initially have seemed clichéd but became more complex and manifold with deeper investigation, “digging into it a bit more."
+Neon signs are a landmark, a means of orienting oneself in the city and help navigating life in a dense urban landscape.
 Furniss explains that since the beginning of modern Hong Kong, the city has been involved in a land grab.
 The tall buildings that emerge as a result of this and the underlying need to make a return on investment has also led to some really questionable designs.
 Conversely, he explains that there is a risk of creating an unliveable environment through over-planning and failing to let a city evolve and grow with its inhabitants more organically.

 Lethal Serpents, photograph by William Furniss.